Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Introduction

-A distinctive feature of metric statistics that differentiates it from classical as well as geometric statistics is the non-reliance on any local or global Euclidean or manifold structure.
-While for some spaces local linearizations may exist, as exemplified by one-dimensional distributional data with the 2-Wasserstein metric where one can use Riemannian structure to define $L^2$ tangent spaces \cp{bigo:17,mull:21:9}, these are often only of limited utility as inverse maps from the linear spaces back to the metric space usually are not well defined on the entire linear approximation space; the same holds for linear embeddings obtained through kernel maps \cp{scho:38,sejd:13}, although there are some specific maps in special spaces where linear maps can be invertible but encounter metric distortions \cp{mull:16:1}.
-The lack of Euclidean structure poses challenging and interesting problems for statistical theory, methodology and data analysis of random objects and essentially requires to rethink basic notions of mean, variation, regression, inference and other key statistical techniques.
-The overall goal is to arrive at a principled, theory-supported and comprehensive toolkit for random objects.
+A distinctive feature of metric statistics that differentiates it from classical as well as geometric statistics is the non-reliance on local or global Euclidean or manifold structure.
+While for some spaces local linearizations may exist, as exemplified by one-dimensional distributional data with the 2-Wasserstein metric, where one can use Riemannian structure to define $L^2$ tangent spaces \cp{bigo:17,mull:21:9}, these are often only of limited utility; for example inverse maps from the linear spaces back to the metric space usually are not well defined on the entire linear approximation space.
+The same holds for linear embeddings into a subset of a Hilbert space obtained through kernel maps \cp{scho:38,sejd:13}, although there exist specific invertible maps to a Hilbert space for special nonlinear spaces, which however induce metric distortions \cp{mull:16:1}.
+The lack of Euclidean structure in general metric spaces poses challenging problems for statistical theory, methodology and data analysis of random objects and essentially requires to rethink basic notions of mean, variation, regression, inference and other key statistical techniques.
+The overall goal is to arrive at a principled, theory-supported and comprehensive toolkit for the analysis of samples of random objects.

-After a brief review, we focus here on distance profiles, a basic tool that assigns a one-dimensional distribution to each element of the underlying metric space.
-Distance profiles are the distributions of the distances of each element to a random object in the space $(\Om,d)$, which follows the underlying probability measure $P$ on $\Om$.
+After a brief review, we focus here on distance profiles, a basic tool that assigns a one-dimensional distribution to each element of the underlying metric space $(\Om,d)$.
+Distance profiles are the distributions of the distances of each element to a random object in the space $\Om$ and are determined by the underlying probability measure $P$ on $\Om$.
 As we will show, distance profiles not only reflect but indeed characterize $P$ under some regularity assumptions.
 In all of the following, we will assume that one has a sample of i.i.d. random objects drawn from $P$.
-Empirical estimates for the distance profiles are then simply obtained using the empirical distribution of the distances of any given element of $\Om$ to all other elements, either to all elements in the population or in empirical version to the sample elements.
+Empirical estimates for the distance profiles are then simply obtained using the empirical distribution of the distances of any given element of $\Om$ to all other elements, either to all elements in the population or in the empirical version to the other sample elements.
 We will illustrate this idea also for the simple and familiar special case of Euclidean data; in all scenarios, distance profiles always correspond to one-dimensional distributions.